-Like all community’s in this great country, Amsterdam, NY has an abundance of heroes to remember and pay tribute to on this Memorial Day.
-I’ve written about many of them in my effort to document the personal histories of people from my hometown.
+Like all communities in this great country, Amsterdam, NY has an abundance of heroes to remember and pay tribute to on this Memorial Day.
+I’ve written about many of them in my effort to document the personal histories of people from my hometown, including the three below.
 When I write about these people, I actually picture in my head the homes they lived in, the schools they attended, the neighborhoods in which they grew up.
 In many cases, I personally know family members and friends they grew up with.
 I seldom am able to get the last sentence of these stories completed without tears welling in my eyes.
 Their bravery, character and patriotism is awe inspiring.
 While I will never glorify war I will also never forget and always honor these gallant human beings.

 Frank Cassetta grew up on Mathias Avenue.
 He enlisted in the US Army in 1951 and was sent to fight in Korea the following year.
 Promoted to Master Sergeant while there, on December 23, 1952 he was one of the leaders of an assault force about to attack a heavily fortified enemy hill near Sataeri, a city situated just to the northern side of the present day border between North and South Korea.
 As the patrol was moving up a narrow valley to position itself for the attack, one of the soldiers tripped an explosive device, alerting the North Koreans of their location.
 Frank’s patrol came under intense fire and was greatly outnumbered.
 As the American soldiers scrambled, they triggered another booby trap and with enemy grenades and small arms fire pouring down on them from both sides of the valley, their situation became bleak.
 Though Frank had been wounded himself, he made two, not one, two perilous trips back into the field of fire to retrieve injured comrades and bring them to safe cover.
 He then returned to direct friendly fire against the enemy positions and realizing that additional support was essential, he volunteered to make his way back to contact reserve forces for assistance.
 While attempting to do so, he was mortally wounded by enemy machine gun fire.
 He got a Silver Star.